-- (1) E-commerce FBO includes, but is not limited to, the following: - (i) E-commerce entity providing listing services to sellers/brand owners/ /manufacturers/restaurants on their platform, thereby providing platform for commerce to the sellers, manufacturers, restaurants etc. - (ii) Sellers/brand owner/manufacturer, vendors, importers, processors, packagers or manufacturers who display or offer their food products, including food services, catering services, sale of food or food ingredients for sale to the customers, through either the market based model or the inventory based model of e-commerce. - (iii) Operating and providing storage and/or distribution services to the sellers/brand owners, vendors, importers or manufacturers of the food products listed on their marketplace. - (iv) Providing transportation services to the sellers/brand owner, vendors, Importers or manufacturers of the food products and/or providing last mile delivery transportation to the end consumers. - (2) The term 'seller/brand owners/manufacturers' used here should be read to mean seller /brand owner/restaurant/ vendor/ importer/processor/packager/manufacturer responsible for the listing of their product/offering on the e-commerce platform, and will be visible to the end consumer as the 'seller' of the said product/offering. - (3) in schedule 2, in Form 'B', in kind of business, after the kind of business 'Restaurant', the following kind of business shall be inserted, namely:-
+- (1) E-commerce FBO includes, but is not limited to, the following: - (i) E-commerce entity providing listing services to sellers/brand owners/ /manufacturers/restaurants on their platform, thereby providing platform for commerce to the sellers, manufacturers, restaurants etc. - (ii) Sellers/brand owner/manufacturer, vendors, importers, processors, packagers or manufacturers who display or offer their food products, including food services, catering services, sale of food or food ingredients for sale to the customers, through either the market based model or the inventory based model of e-commerce. - (iii) Operating and providing storage and/or distribution services to the sellers/brand owners, vendors, importers or manufacturers of the food products listed on their marketplace. - (iv) Providing transportation services to the sellers/brand owner, vendors, Importers or manufacturers of the food products and/or providing last mile delivery transportation to the end consumers. - 'seller/brand owners/manufacturers' used term (2) The seller /brand owner/restaurant/ vendor/ to should be read mean importer/processor/packager/manufacturer responsible for the of their listing product/offering on the e-commerce platform, and will be visible to the end consumer as the 'seller' of the said product/offering. - (3) in schedule 2, in Form 'B', in kind of business, after the kind of business 'Restaurant', the following kind of business shall be inserted, namely:-